DHTMLX/gantt-docs/data/desktop/how_to.md

 {{editor	https://snippet.dhtmlx.com/51ds6zwa	Gantt.
 Export Gantt to PDF (styles from a variable)}}

-Or you can find the &lt;style&gt; element on the page and get styles from it:
+Or you can find the &lt;style&gt; element on the page and add its content as in:

 ~~~js
 gantt.exportToPDF({